Find out more about Year 4, Centaurs.

 At least 20 minutes of quality reading every day.
 This can be non-fiction, instruction manuals, graphic novels - as long as there is enjoyment and pleasure!
 Please record on BoomReader and encourage some reading aloud to enhance fluency and intonation.

-DoodleMaths - assignments will be set each week plus other activities to support learning.
+DoodleMaths - optional assignments will be set each week plus other activities to support learning.

-DoodleSpell - weekly spellings will be available here, please encourage the children to write down the spellings too so they become part of the hand's muscle memory
+DoodleSpell - weekly spellings will be available here, please encourage the children to write down the spellings too so they become part of the hand's muscle memory.
+Spellings will be on the weekly page of the website and soon we will have spelling books.

 Timestables - learn through songs, make your own games, lots of different websites to support, have a timestables poster somewhere in the house, anything that works!